saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-22-deco-decorated-functions.md

 image: /img/python-logo.jpg
 ---

-During my first struggles with threading and multiprocessing, a colleague told me about `deco`.
+During my first struggles with threading and multiprocessing, a colleague told me about <b>deco</b>.
 This package enables you to parallelize a simple function in a very easy way, making it run significantly faster.
 The package author Alex Sherman puts it like this:

-`A simplified parallel computing model for Python.
-DECO automatically parallelizes Python programs, and requires minimal modifications to existing serial programs.`
+<b>A simplified parallel computing model for Python.
+DECO automatically parallelizes Python programs, and requires minimal modifications to existing serial programs.</b>

-I was blown away at how easy it was to use `deco`.
-To demonstrate this, let's use `deco` to parallelize the following script.
+I was blown away at how easy it was to use <b>deco</b>.
+To demonstrate this, let's use <b>deco</b> to parallelize the following script.

 Slow ping